hestonhoffman/PFCExperiment/cli-command.md

 <h4>OPTIONS</h4>

 > **Important:** The `-h | --hosts` option has been deprecated.
-If you need to deploy to a single server, create an environment with just that one server in the environment.
+If you need to deploy to a single server, create an environment with only that server in the environment.

 > **Note:** The `-e | --env` option is required.